 simply just overgrowth of surrounding plants.
 The reason this is an issue is that water isn’t

 making it from point A to point B, therefore you’re wasting water and not hitting your yard

 where you need.
 To fix, simply trim overgrowth, relocate the head, or do a little landscape

 redesign to include water-conserving plants in place of the turf.

 - No Check Valves – When your system disengages, your lowest level sprinkler heads might start

-draining out water.
+draining out the water.
 This is wasted water along with extra wear on your system lines.
 To fix,

 easy to replace.